At last! The long awaited release by controversial Irish author, Antán Ó Dála an Rí is here, and Rebel Voice feels it’s

 RV: Thank you for that.
 It’s a brave move to turn away from chain stores and so-called book-killer online sites.
 I understand that authors love to see their work on the shelves of well-known bookstores and recall one author, who I never heard of, strutting like a peacock around Waterstones, talking grandly about the positioning of his book on the shelves.
 He had an ascot on.
 I kid you not.
 Maybe you’ll start wearing them too?
-Anyhow, I wish you luck with it and maybe it’ll set a trend for others to follow.
+Anyhow, I wish you luck with your approach and maybe it’ll set a trend for others to follow.
 So, before we finish, do you have any other literary plans that you would like to share with Rebel Voice fans?
 Or even non-literary plans?

 AÓD: Hmm… I’ve always got plans.
 Whether they happen or not is another thing.
 I have enough material for about three books, including a novel that’s at first draught stage.
 If it’s published it’ll cause ructions, so I really should go ahead with it.
 Maybe I’ll work on it some more this coming year.
 Maybe I’ll grow tomatoes instead.
 I never know myself at times.
 I’m involved in some activism so that keeps me occupied, although the Covid crisis is hampering that.
 Still, I’m healthy, so I’ve a lot to be grateful for, and I’m relieved to finally get Loughshore Lingo out there for public consumption.
 At least the language is now documented for future generations.
 And no, I won’t be wearing an ascot, or a cravat, or cufflinks, or sometimes even underwear, thank you very much.

 RV: … Antán Ó Dála an Rí, thank you for taking the time to speak with us, and good luck with your book.

 AÓD: Thank you for the interview, and say hello for me to that gorgeous secretary you have, the one who looks like an Irish Gigi Hadid and wears short skirts.
 She’s got lovely legs and I saw her eyeing me up when I came in.

 RV: You mean my girlfriend?